zarf-dev/zarf/examples/variables/README.md

 :::info

 To view the example source code, select the `Edit this page` link below the article and select the parent folder.
-Or visit the [parent folder](../variables/)

 :::

-## How to Use Deploy-Time Variables and Constants
+## Deploy-Time Variables and Constants

 To use variables and constants at deploy time you need to have two things: